 • Base Salary - Our philosophy is that base salaries should meet the objectives of attracting and retaining the executive officers needed to successfully manage the business.
 Actual individual salary amounts are not determined by formulas, but instead reflect the Committee's judgment with respect to each executive officer's responsibility, performance, experience, and historical compensation, internal equity considerations and other factors, including any retention concerns.
-Rand sets a base salary for its executive officers at levels that are intended to be appropriate given the scope of their duties and responsibilities.
+On an annual basis, Rand sets a base salary for its executive officers at levels that are intended to be appropriate given the scope of their duties and responsibilities.

 - Bonus Rand may pay annual bonuses to executive officers at levels that are intended to motivate them to achieve Rand's principal business and investment goals and to bring their total compensation to competitive levels.
 The bonus is based on a qualitative consideration of individual and company performance.
-The Committee considers, and may make appropriate adjustments for, unusual items that were not included in the Corporation's budget and are deemed to be outside the control of the executives. - Profit Sharing Plan Rand provides long-term incentives to its executive officers through its Profit Sharing Plan, which allows them to participate in the growth of its portfolios and aligns their long term interests with those of Rand's shareholders.
-The terms of Rand's license to maintain its SBIC subsidiary require that it maintain a Profit Sharing Plan, which provides for payment by Rand of designated percentages of the net realized capital gains of Rand SBIC.
-The Committee does not have discretion to change the amounts due under the Plan. - Equity Although we believe that equity ownership by management aligns management's interests with increasing stockholder value, restrictions imposed by the Investment Company Act preclude Rand from offering stock options or other equity incentives to its executive officers at any time when it also allows them to participate in a profit sharing plan.
-Rand has a stock option plan that was adopted in 2001 (see "Option Plan," below), but no options have been or will be granted under it while the Profit Sharing Plan is in effect. - Standard Employee Benefits Rand also provides standard employee benefits that are considered appropriate to provide competitive employee compensation and necessary to attract and retain talented personnel.
+The Compensation Committee considers, and may make appropriate adjustments for, unusual items that were not included in the Corporation's budget and are deemed to be outside the control of the executives. - Profit Sharing Plan Rand provides long-term incentives to its executive officers through its Profit Sharing Plan, which allows them to participate in the growth of its portfolios and aligns their long term interests with those of Rand's shareholders.
+The terms of Rand's license to maintain its SBIC subsidiary require that it maintain a profit sharing plan, which provides for payment by Rand of designated percentages of the net realized capital gains (net of all unrealized capital losses and unrealized depreciation) of Rand SBIC as defined.
+The Compensation Committee does not have discretion to change the amounts due under the Plan. - Equity Although we believe that equity ownership by management aligns management's interests with increasing stockholder value, restrictions imposed by the Investment Company Act preclude Rand from offering stock options or other equity incentives to its executive officers at any time when it also allows them to participate in a profit sharing plan.
+Rand has a stock option plan that was adopted in 2001 (see "Option Plan," below), but no options have been or will be granted under it while the Profit Sharing Plan is in effect. - Standard Employee Benefits Rand also provides standard employee benefits that are considered appropriate to be competitive and necessary to attract and retain talented personnel.
 Rand maintains a 401(k) Plan for its employees.
-Under the plan, participants may elect to contribute up to 20% of their compensation on a pretax basis, to a maximum of \$16,500 for 2009.
+Under the plan, participants may elect to contribute up to 20% of their compensation on a pretax basis, to a maximum of \$16,500 (\$22,000 if age 50 or over) for 2010.
 Rand makes a flat contribution of 1% of compensation for each participant and matches participant contributions up to 5% of compensation.
 Rand may also elect to contribute annual discretionary amounts under the 401(k) Plan as determined by the Board.
-Rand also provides life insurance and automobile reimbursement benefits to its NEOs.
+No discretionary amounts have been contributed since Plan inception.
+Rand also provides life insurance and automobile reimbursement benefits to its NEOs. - For calendar year 2009, a total of \$150,000 was accrued for payment due the NEOs, of which \$16,988 was payable as a bonus based on their performance and \$133,013 was payable through the Profit Sharing Plan.
+All amounts were paid in 2010.

-How the Amounts of Each Element of the Compensation are Determined and How They Fit Into Rand's Overall Compensation Objectives
+How the Amounts of Each Element of the Compensation are Determined and How They Fit Into Rand's Overall Compensation Objectives by Rand to its executive officers were consistent with the compensation philosophies described above.